-Join us for the free lecture “Integrative Oncology: An Evolving Discipline” on November 13, 2015, from 8:00 a.m. to 9:00 a.m. at the Davis Auditorium at the UVM College of Medicine.
+Join us for the free lecture “Integrative Oncology: An Evolving Discipline” on November 13, 2015, from 8:00 a.m. to 9:00 a.m. at the Davis Auditorium at the Larner College of Medicine at UVM.
 This lecture is part of The Laura Mann Integrative Healthcare Lecture Series and Medicine Grand Rounds.
 Presented by David Rosenthal, MD an Integrative oncology consultant, Leonard P. Zakim Center for Integrative Therapies at the Dana-Farber Cancer Institute.

 When David Rosenthal, MD, started treating patients with leukemia and lymphoma, he wondered: How can I improve the quality of life of my patients?
 He noticed that the therapy delivered cause a range of side effects, from nausea to vomiting to neuropathies.
 After seeing the positive effects of acupuncture, he realized that the emerging field of integrative medicine could aid in symptom relief and act as a complementary therapy.